SOS Kolkata

 SOS Kolkata is a 2020 Indian Bengali-language action thriller film written and directed by Anshuman Pratyush and produced by Jarek Entertainment and Pratyush Production.
 The film starring Yash Dasgupta, Mimi Chakraborty, Nusrat Jahan and Sabyasachi Chakraborty is about a suspected terrorist attack and how the army, police and the common people come together to save lives and work against wrongdoings.
 The filming resumed on 6 July 2020, after lockdown due to the pandemic.

-The film was released in theatres on 21 October 2020, coinciding with Puja hoildays.
+The film was released in theatres on 21 October 2020, coinciding with Puja holidays.
 The production of the film was delayed due to the COVID-19 pandemic.
 It got mixed reviews, but with properness, it is being negatively reviewed.

 Synopsis

 Half a dozen jihadis, led by terrorist Aftab Ansari(Amin Gazi), have entered Kolkata to avenge the Mumbai attacks.
 Aftab has a personal grudge against Special Task Force leader Zakir Ahmed (Yash Dasgupta).
 Aftab masterminds a series of attacks in Kolkata, ending in a hostage situation in the premises of a 5-star hotel, JW Marriott.
 Zakir Ahmed, who had lost his wife, Sanjana (Mimi Chakraborty), in an attack by Aftab, is on the scene with ATS technical head Amanda Jones (Nusrat Jahan) to conduct a rescue operation and arrest the jihadis.